sokkanen/cybersecurity/report.md

 Passwords should never be stored in plain text.
 All individual users should have individual passwords; There should be no master passwords in production.

+####FLAW 5: INSUFFICIENT LOGGING AND MONITORING

+As stated in the OWASP Top-10: "Exploitation of insufficient logging and monitoring is the bedrock of nearly every major incident.".
+Lack of adequate logging means that it could potentially take a long time before any kind of data breach or attack would be noticed.

+Logging in the application is done very naively, as logged rows only contain general information without any parameters, such as
+"SQL-operation OK" or "SQL-operation failed".
+Logging for errors or critical operations (such as administrator password change..) is never done properly.
+All logging is done on the "INFO"-level, so building an alert based on current logging would be impossible.

+#####HOW TO FIX:

+Logging should be divided to different levels, such as "INFO", "SEVERE" and "WARN".
+At least, the critical operations should contain parameterized information about the incident.
+For example: `catch(Exception e) --> logger.warning("SQL operation for change admin password failed with message {}, e.getMessage())`.
+Automatic monitoring with automated e-mail alerts on severe- and warning-level of logs should be added to the application's running environment.